D1Z4STR/Fahluaan-Addon/README.md

   - Also download and install the following optional files as separate mods: Beyond Skyrim Bruma patch and SHO - Gourmet patch

 13.)
 Download [Carry Your Carcasses](https://www.nexusmods.com/skyrimspecialedition/mods/62628)
-  - Install the main file for Simple Hunting Overhaul and download the update files: CYC - SHO hotfix and install it with the same mod name as Carry Your Carcasses or however you named it.
+  - Install the main file for Simple Hunting Overhaul (I named the mod Carry Your Carcasses - Simple Hunting Overhaul Patch)
+  - Download the update files: CYC - SHO hotfix and install it with the same mod name as above or however you named it.
 When the popup box comes up 'This mod seems to be installed already' click the merge button

 14.)
 Download [Simpler Knock](https://www.nexusmods.com/skyrimspecialedition/mods/31585)
   - Install the main file .esp flagged as .esl and place plugin SimplerKnock.esp above Lux.esp